jebaird/jebaird.github.com/_posts/2013-10-12-jquery-cloneVal.md

 ---
 layout: post
 title: jQuery cloneVal, automatically copy :input values
-tags: [jquery, project]
+tags: [jquery, projects]
 ---

-It's been awhile since I released a good old fashion jquery plugin. cloneVal targets :inputs on a form and lets you copy/clone the value to one or a set of target :inputs.
+It's been awhile since I released a good old fashion jQuery plugin. cloneVal targets :inputs on a form and lets you copy/clone the value to one or a set of target :inputs.

 * [view the code in action](/demos/2013-10-12-jquery-cloneVal)